m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 And STAGE 2 is complete!

-TroubleShooting tips:
+Troubleshooting tips:
-- If you get a Relay access denied error it's most likely that our VPS hosting provider dosen't allow relay over these ports.
+- If you get a Relay access denied error it's most likely that our VPS hosting provider doesn’t allow relay over these ports.
-- If you use the Cloudflare DNS service, you should not enable the CDN (proxy) feature when creating DNS an A record and an AAAA record for the hostname of your mail server as Cloudflare dosen't support SMTP or IMAP proxy.
+- If you use the Cloudflare DNS service, you should not enable the CDN (proxy) feature when creating DNS an A record and an AAAA record for the hostname of your mail server as Cloudflare doesn’t support SMTP or IMAP proxy.

 Let's check our spam score: